||Heritage Hills Trails

 Stoney Way.
 The downhill trail is seen near the grove of trees.

-The trail should be good for winter riding.
+Like Stoney Way, this part of the trail should be good for winter riding.
 The snow on this slope

 usually melts away within days of a storm because it's highly sun-exposed.